 The Compensation Committee monitors the Company's incentive and equity-based compensation plans for both executive and non-executive employees, and annually reviews the programs against the Company's strategic goals, industry practices and emerging trends in order to ensure alignment with stockholder interests.
 As part of this evaluation, the Compensation Committee considers whether the program components encourage or otherwise promote the taking of inappropriate or unacceptable risks that could threaten the Company's long-term value.
-Based on a review by the nominees to our Compensation Committee in connection with our IPO, such directors determined that the mix and design of the elements of such programs do not encourage our employees to assume excessive risks and accordingly are not reasonably likely to have a material adverse effect on the Company.
+Based on a review by our Compensation Committee, such directors determined that the mix and design of the elements of such programs do not encourage our employees to assume excessive risks and accordingly are not reasonably likely to have a material adverse effect on the Company.